ibm-cloud-docs/openpages/iam.md

 3. Get the URL for your identify provider.

+   Click **Manage Access (IAM)**, and then click **Identity providers**.
+   - If you have only one identity provider, copy the default URL.
-   From the Identity provider pages, click the Actions icon for the identify provider and click **Select View IdP URL**.
-Copy the IdP URL link.
-This is the URL to give to your users.
+   - If you have more than one identity provider, click the actions icon for the identify provider and click **View IdP URL**.
+Copy the URL.

 2. Test the identity provider URL.
 Verify that your {{site.data.keyword.cloud}} dashboard is displayed.
 3. Give the identity provider URL to your users.
 When users log in, they are added to {{site.data.keyword.cloud}} IAM.